prestodb/tempto/README.md

 To use Tempto you need a Java 1.8 runtime.

-Other dependencies depend on set of features you are using.
+Other dependencies will vary based on the set of features you are using.

 ### HDFS

 For automatic provisioning HDFS based tables you need:
 * Running Hadoop cluster with [WebHDFS](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html)
-* We suggest that cluster support [XAttr metadata](https://hadoop.apache.org/docs/r2.6.0/hadoop-project-dist/hadoop-hdfs/ExtededAttributes.html).
+* We suggest that cluster support [XAttr metadata](https://hadoop.apache.org/docs/r2.6.1/hadoop-project-dist/hadoop-hdfs/ExtendedAttributes.html).
 Having that feature enabled improves test performance slightly.